MothInBox/MothChat/README.md

 PGP (Pretty Good Privacy) is an encryption method using a pair of keys (public and private).
 The plan is to incorporate PGP into MothChat with both manual and network modes to allow for encrypted messaging.

 ---

-## License

-This project is released for **educational purposes**.
-Add your preferred license here (MIT, GPL, etc.) if you want to share/reuse.